-The Spring 2021 semester offers several different learning options to keep you on track with your educational goals.
+The Fall 2021 semester offers five different learning options to keep you on track with your educational goals.
 Below are some of the most commonly asked questions our students have about our courses.

-What’s the difference among Live Online, Online and Hybrid/Virtual classes?
+What’s the difference between Live Online, Online, Hybrid/Virtual and Face-to-Face classes?

-For the Spring 2021 semester, the majority of PVCC’s classes will be taught in Live Online, Online, a combination of Live Online and Online, and Hybrid/Virtual classes.
-Face-to-Face classes on campus are limited to only a few programs.
+For the Fall 2021 semester, nearly half of PVCC’s classes will be taught in Live Online, Online, a combination of Live Online and Online, and Hybrid/Virtual classes.
+The other half will be taught in a Face-to-Face format with appropriate safety protocols and social distancing.

 With Live Online, you will meet weekly with your instructor at your scheduled class time, allowing you to interact with your instructor and classmates.
 With Online classes, you have no set time in which you need to be in front of your computer.
 You’ll still participate – only instead of in-person lectures, it will be through weekly online assignments.
-For Hybrid/Virtual, part of the class will be held online without a set time to attend; the other part will occur at the time listed in the class schedule, either in a face-to-face format on campus or in a virtual format using a virtual platform, depending on the state of Arizona’s response to COVID-19.
-Similar to the Fall 2020 semester, Face-to-Face classes for the Spring 2021 semester are mainly for Fire Science, Nursing, EMT, Physical Education and Occupational classes.
+For Hybrid/Virtual, part of the class will be held online without a set time to attend; the other part will occur at the time listed in the class schedule, either in a Face-to-Face format on campus or in a virtual format using a virtual platform.

 Are there benefits to taking Live Online, Online or Hybrid/Virtual classes?